openhab/openhab-docs/_addons_bindings/zwave/doc/keemple/wallplug_0_0.md

 ## Channels

-The following table summarises the channels available for the Keemple KP-SO-02 -:
+The following table summarises the channels available for the KP-SO-02 -:

 | Channel Name | Channel ID | Channel Type | Category | Item Type |
 |--------------|------------|--------------|----------|-----------|